 When you have settled on an area, make sure you speak to local letting agents who can advise on what kind of properties are in demand and how much they rent for.

-Make sure you are getting a good deal by checking the average property values for the area on Zoopla.
-While you're there, click on the 'area stats' tab and take a look at how much properties are renting for in the area - as well as how much values have changed.
+Make sure you are getting a good deal by checking the average property values for the area on Zoopla and take a look at how much properties are renting for in the area.

 A good rental yield is generally benchmarked at around 5% a year.
-Some properties might reap yields as high as 7%, while HMOs can achieve between 12% and 15%.
+However, some properties might reap yields as high as 7%-plus, while HMOs can achieve between 12% and 15%.

 There are several types of tenancy contract, but the most popular is an assured shorthold tenancy (AST).
 These contracts give tenants a legal right to live in the property for a fixed duration, or on a rolling term.

 An AST lasts for a set period, normally six or 12 months.
-It will detail how much the tenant has to pay in rent, who is responsible for repairs, notice of eviction, when rent can be increased, how long the tenancy lasts and the tenant's right to have their deposit protected.
+It will detail how much the tenant must pay in rent during that time, who is responsible for repairs, notice of eviction, when rent can be increased, how long the tenancy lasts and the tenant's right to have their deposit protected.

-Deposit protection schemes are a legal requirement and you, or your lettings agent, will be fined if you don’t provide one.
+Deposit protection schemes are a legal requirement and you, or your letting agent, will be fined if you don’t provide one.
 There are two types of government-backed deposit schemes, insurance and custodial.

 Under the insurance scheme, the landlord or agent retains the deposit and pays interest to the insurer.
 They are available through the Deposit Protection Service, MyDeposits and Tenancy Deposit Scheme.

-The custodial option, where the deposit is paid directly into the scheme and can earn interest, is free to use.
-Each scheme comes with an independent resolution service to iron out problems between landlords and tenants.
-More choice of these schemes became available from 1 April, 2016 which you can find out about with our news story.
+The custodial option, where the deposit is paid directly into the scheme, is free-of-charge to use.
+Each scheme comes with an independent resolution service to iron out problems between landlords and tenants should they arise.

 Since 1 February, 2016 landlords have also been responsible for ensuring their tenants have the right to rent in the UK.
-You can find out more about the government's right to rent scheme with our handy Q&A.
+Although this has been challenged in the High Court for breaking human rights, you can find out more about the government's right to rent scheme with our handy Q&A.